Caslus/wukong/README.md

     npm install

-you can now edit edit the `.envexample` file, setting your tokens and a few other variables, remember to edit the file name to `.env` once you're done.<br>
+you can now edit edit the `config.template.json` file, setting your tokens and a few other configuration values, remember to edit the file name to `config.json` once you're done.<br>
 finally, run wukong! using

     npm start